Minimum Wage Law

 Illinois Minimum Wage Law

-With several exceptions, if you work in Illinois, this means an employee must be paid at least $330 for 40 hours of work, regardless if you are paid on an hourly or salary basis.
-Thus, unless an employee is exempt from the minimum wage, like an outside sales person, it is illegal for an employer to pay an employee less than $8.25 per hour (and $7.25 under federal law), regardless of how the employee is paid.
+With several exceptions, if you work in Illinois, this means an employee must be paid at least the full applicable minimum wage multiplies by 40 hours of work, regardless if you are paid on an hourly or salary basis.
+Thus, unless an employee is exempt from the minimum wage, like an outside sales person, it is illegal for an employer to pay an employee less than the state or local applicable wage (and $7.25 under federal law), regardless of how the employee is paid.
 Many employers try and avoid their minimum wage obligations by paying employees on a commission, flat rate or piece rate basis.
-Some employers fail to pay minimum wages by paying employees a “salary” by requiring the employee to work so many hours, that their effective hourly wage rate is less than $8.25 per hour.
+Some employers fail to pay minimum wages by paying employees a “salary” by requiring the employee to work so many hours, that their effective hourly wage rate is less than the applicable minimum wage.

 Some employers may be exempt from paying the minimum wage under certain instances.
 For example, employers may use the value of lodging or meals as a credit towards the minimum wage, as long as they meet certain criteria.
 Certain employers may apply a tip credit against the minimum wage paid to tipped employees, assuming all the criteria for taking the tip credit are satisfied.
 Tipped employees are among the kind of employee who most frequently are not paid all their earned minimum wages in violation of state and federal law.